Mhytee/IDAS_Save_Manager/README.md

 📂 INSTALLATION
 ---------------
+1. Download the latest `.zip` release from the [Releases](https://github.com/mhytee/idas_save_manager/releases) tab.
-1. Unzip this folder anywhere you like (e.g., Desktop or Documents).
+2. Extract the folder anywhere you like (e.g., Desktop or Documents).
-2. Run the program by double-clicking `IDAS_Save_Manager.exe`.
+3. Run the program by double-clicking `IDAS_Save_Manager.exe`.
-3. On first launch, click the large red button at the top to set your TeknoParrotUi.exe path.
-(REQUIRED)
+4. On first launch, click the large red button at the top to set your `TeknoParrotUi.exe` path. _(This is required before launching any games.)_

 🧠 WHAT THIS TOOL DOES
 ----------------------